-The NEPBE, in its piloting stages, includes the organization of national meetings aimed at the academic strengthening of English teachers in basic education.
-These meetings are intended to provide a space to reflect on the characteristics and components of the Programs of Study.
+The NEPBE contemplates, within its testing phases, the organization of nation-wide meetings whose objective is the academic strengthening of basic education English language teachers by giving them a place to reflect upon the characteristics and elements of study programs.

-The implementation of these programs may be a reality in the educational practice of those responsible for teaching Asignatura estatal.
-Lengua adicional: Inglés depending on the commitment and actions taken by the school community (authorities, teachers, students and parents), the challenges of incorporating this subject to the preschool and primary school curriculum, and the necessary adjustments that have to be made to the Curriculum in Secondary School.
+The possibility of making the development of NEPBE's study programs a viable reality in the educational practice of those charged with the teaching of the Additional Subject: English will depend on the commitment and response that the various actors in the school community (educational authorities, teachers, students, parents or guardians) show in face of the challenges carried by both the adoption of this subject by the preschool/primary study programs and the adjustments made to that subject's study programs in secondary level.

-From this perspective, the working guides which complement the training workshops -of which Cycle 2 is included here- represent the opportunity to share qualms, questions and expectations about the curricular proposal and the possibility to reflect upon its propositions and elements, so that it is feasible to incorporate it into the educational practice of English language teachers in public schools all across the country.
+From this perspective, the work guides which complement the training workshops -of which Cycle 3 is included here- represent the opportunity to share qualms, questions and expectations about the curricular proposal and the possibility to reflect upon its propositions and elements, so that it is feasible to incorporate it into the educational practice of English language teachers in public schools all across the country.